tgross/devopsdaysmsp2018/content/_index.md

 *https://ai.google/research/pubs/pub43146*

 {{% note %}}
 we desperately need better tooling to design-out unexpected behaviors in ML.
-We have undeclared consumers, hidden "strange loops" of feedback, and entangled data dependencies.
+We have undeclared consumers/dependencies and hidden "strange loops" of feedback.
 These represent a source of technical debt. and it's the worst kind of technical debt -- it's what John Allspaw and the SNAFUcatchers call "shadow debt" that's taken on unknowingly.
 {{% /note %}}

 ---